tylerd/HOL-IntroToWindowsAzureAD/HOL.md

 	_Active Directory User List_

 1. Now you will add a new user to the directory.
-Click on the **Add User** button in the bottom bar.
+Click the **Add User** button in the bottom bar.

 	![Add New User to Active Directory ](Images/add-new-user-to-active-directory.png?raw=true)